HPC Frequently Asked Questions

 Question: How do I change a job's stack size limit?

-Answer: If your code needs higher stack sizes then please use the following command to launch your program across multiple nodes:
+Answer: If your MPI code needs higher stack sizes then you may specify the stack size in the command that you specify to MPI.
+For example:

-Question: How do I check my running job’s resource usage?
+Question: How do I check my job's resource usage?

 Question: I need a software package for my research.
 Can you install it for me?

 Answer: At any given time, ARC staff is trying to balance many high-priority tasks to improve, refine, or augment our systems.
 Unfortunately, this means that we typically cannot install all or even most of the software that our users require to do their research.
 As a result, the set of applications on each system does not typically change unless a new software package is requested by a large number of users.
 However, users are welcome to install software that they require for their research in their Home directory.
-This generally involves copying the source code into your home directory and then following the directions provided with the software to build that source code into an executable.
+This generally involves copying the source code into one of your personal or group storage locations and then following the directions provided with the software to build that source code into an executable.
 If the vendor does not provide source code and just provides an executable (which is true of some commercial software packages), then you need to select the right executable for the system hardware and copy that into your home directory.
+ARC provides a script called

 Question: What does a "Disk quota exceeded" error mean?

-This means that your Home directory has exceeded the maximum allowable size.
-You will need to reduce the size of your Home directory in order to run jobs successfully again.
-(This is one reason that we encourage running jobs out of Work or Scratch.)
+Answer: This typically means that one of your storage locations has exceeded the maximum allowable size.
+You will need to reduce the space consumed in order to run jobs successfully again.

 Question: How do I add a user to an allocation?